danielraffel/SwiftyLaunchRules/README.md

 For a walkthrough on setting up Sweetpad and InjectionIII, check out [this video](https://www.youtube.com/watch?v=s7BVmsZSmWQ).

+## Using AI Rules in Cursor

+### Rules for AI

+The rules in this repo help control the behavior of the underlying model by providing structured instructions and system prompts when working with SwiftyLaunch and the modules you install.

+#### Project Rules (Recommended)

+Project rules offer a powerful and flexible system with path-specific configurations.
+They are stored in the `.cursor/rules` directory and provide granular control over AI behavior in different parts of your project.

+To create a new rule, use the command palette with `Cmd + Shift + P > New Cursor Rule`.
+Using project rules allows version control since rules are just text files.

+#### `.cursorrules`

+For backward compatibility, projects can still use a `.cursorrules` file at the root.
+However, it is recommended to migrate to the new **Project Rules** system for better flexibility and control.

+---

 ## What is SwiftyLaunch?

 SwiftyLaunch is an iOS app generator designed to streamline the development process by creating a new Xcode project with foundational code pre-written.
 By taking care of repetitive setup work, SwiftyLaunch allows developers to focus on what makes their app unique.

 ## SwiftyLaunch Modules

+**Tip:** It’s recommended to install all core rules, including **[App Module](swiftrules.md)** and **[SharedKit](complete-sharedkit-guide.md)**, as they are `included in all projects`.
+It is suggested to only install markdown files marked as `optional` if your project is actively using those specific, additional modules.

 SwiftyLaunch offers a collection of powerful, optional modules that developers can select based on their app's specific needs.
 Below is an overview of the modules along with links to their dedicated rule files: